ngokli/ducts/README.md

 2.1 | Performance bug fix: No longer continuing to search after reaching the end room.
 But it turns out, this is still slower than version 1.
 I had thought copying the whole room structure (as a single `uint64_t`) onto the stack when recursing would help avoid data hazards in the processor.
 But it seems there are much bigger bottlenecks: possibly the function calls themselves, branching, and multiplication in position calculation.
 Will have to give the compiler some more help!
 Perhaps handling the search in a loop instead of a recursive function call would help reduce dependencies?
 Also, now that the array structure is copied at every search level, the search could easily be given to several threads.
 3.0 | 3.0 Replace position struct with a `uint64_t` bitmask into the room structure.
 Exactly one bit is set in a position bitmask at any time.
 Finally, something faster than version 1!
 But only about 25% faster.
 3.1 | Simplified search2() with a (kind of complicated) macro.
 Performance unchanged.
 This let me play with macros, but it would be interesting to do the same thing with a helper function and some indirection.
 I wonder how much the compiler could optimize it away.
+4.0 | Added periodic checking for empty rooms that are cut off, using a recursive flood-fill algorithm.
+The flood-fill is *much* less expensive than the path search, so avoiding some large dead-end branches gives a huge performance gain.
+This is another idea from [Pathikrit Bhowmick](https://github.com/pathikrit/Quora-Challenges/).
+I added a heuristic based on datacenter size to determine how early to start using these flood-fills.